 - Sanitize your hands.

-- Wear your face covering over your mouth and nose.
+- Wear a medical-grade face mask over your mouth and nose at all times.
 Ask for a face mask, if you do not already have one.

 - Allow extra time for a health screening when you arrive.
 At our hospitals, we will take your temperature and ask additional screening questions at each entrance.

 3. During Your Visit

-Please wear your face covering over your mouth and nose at all times and maintain a safe six-foot distance from others to the greatest extent possible.
+Please wear a medical-grade face mask over your mouth and nose at all times and maintain a safe six-foot distance from others to the greatest extent possible.
 You may notice extensive safety precautions in waiting areas and other public spaces, including:

 - Hand sanitizer stations